Universal Freezing Transitions of Dipole-Conserving Chains: Uniqueness of fully extended states

-We first consider the case of FESs that don't overlap with the boundary sites.
+We first consider the case of PC FESs for which particles do not overlap with the boundary sites.
 We denote by $i_0$ the site of the leftmost particle and assume that the $m$-th particle from the left is separated from the previous one by $k-2$ holes, with all other pairs of particles being separated by $k-3$ holes.

 If there is no pair of particles separated by $k-2$ holes, we choose by convention to set $m=N+1$, hence $2\le m \le N+1$.
-The dipole moment of the configuration in \cref{eq:Case3FES} is then
+The dipole moment of the configuration in Eq. \eqref{eq:Case3FES} is then

-where $h(k,N)=(k-2)N(N-1)/2+N+1$ doesn't depend on $m$ or $i_0$.
-We now imagine a different FES of the same type, which must possess different values of $i_0$, $m$ or both.
+where $h(k,N)=(k-2)N(N-1)/2+N+1$ does not depend on $m$ or $i_0$.
+We now imagine a different PC FES whose particles do not overlap with the boundary, which must possess different values of $i_0$, $m$ or both.
 Its dipole moment would thus read

 It is elementary to see that the equation $X=X'$ has no solution because $|i_0 - i_0'|$ is an integer and $2 \le m' \le N+1$.
-Hence when there is no overlap with the boundary, we have shown that FESs of the type of \cref{eq:Case3FES} are uniquely determined.
+Hence when there is no overlap with the boundary, we have shown that PC FESs of the type of Eq. \eqref{eq:Case3FES} are uniquely determined by $N$ and $X$.

 We next allow for the possibility of overlap with the boundary.
-Hence we are considering FESs in which at most one pair of particles is separated by $k-2$ sites, and all other pairs are separated by $k-3$ sites, up to the possible exception of particle stacking on the boundary and a separation of fewer than $k-3$ sites between particles on the boundary and the next nearest particles.
-We will show that the dipole moment $X$ of such an FES uniquely determines the number of particles stacked on the right and left boundary sites.
+Hence we are considering PC FESs in which at most one pair of particles is separated by $k-2$ sites, and all other pairs are separated by $k-3$ sites, up to the possible exception of particles stacking on the boundary and a separation of fewer than $k-3$ sites between particles on the boundary and the next-nearest particles.
+An example of such a PC FES for $k=6$, $L=21$, $N=12$, $X=133$ (with the leftmost site being site 0) is given by We shall show that the dipole moment $X$ of a PC FES uniquely determines the number of particles stacked on the right and left boundary sites.
 To begin with, we consider the case of the left boundary site.
 Say there are $N_L>0$ particles stacked on top of it.
-The highest dipole moment $X_\text{max}$ achievable in this case is associated with the configuration
+The highest dipole moment $X_\text{max}$ achievable in this case is attained when we place the remaining particles in the system as far to the right as possible, leading to the configuration

-Here, after the sequence of $k-2$ holes, we repeat only sequences of $k-3$ holes until either all $N$ particles are positioned or, if the right boundary is reached first, all remaining particles are stacked on the right boundary.
-Next, consider an integer $a>0$ and say we construct our FES with $N_L-a>0$ particles on the left boundary.
-In this case the lowest dipole moment $X_\text{min}$ is achieved with the configuration
+In the above configuration, after the sequence of $k-2$ holes, we repeat only sequences of $k-3$ holes until either all $N$ particles are positioned or, if the right boundary is reached first, all remaining particles are stacked on the right boundary.
+Next, consider an integer $a\leq N_L$ and say we construct our PC FES with $N_L-a\geq0$ particles on the left boundary.
+In this case the lowest dipole moment $X'_\text{min}$ is achieved with the configuration